GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 {% Aside 'warning' %}

-Local and sync storage areas should not store confidential user data because they are not encrypted at rest.
+Local and sync storage areas should not store confidential user data because they are not encrypted.
 When working with sensitive data, consider using the `session` storage area to hold values in memory until the browser is shut down.

 {% endAside %}

 - [**storage.session**][prop-session]
   - Holds data in memory for the duration of a browser session.
-  - By default, not exposed to content scripts, but behavior can be changed by setting [chrome.storage.session.setAccessLevel()][method-access-level].
+  - By default, not exposed to content scripts, but behavior can be changed by setting [`chrome.storage.session.setAccessLevel()`][method-access-level].
   - Quota limitation is 1 MB approx.
   - Consider using it to store global variables across service worker runs.